apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 2. Click "Create database" to start creating a new RDS instance.
 3. Choose the "Standard create" option, and select PostreSQL.
 4. Select the appropriate template, availability and durability.
+   - NOTE: At the time of this writing, the "Multi-AZ DB **Cluster**" option does not support setting the database name, which is a required step below.
 5. Set the DB Instance name, the username and password.
 7. Choose the instance configuration, and storage parameters.
 8. In the Connectivity section, select Don't connect to an EC2 compute resource